Erik Winter - Go Developer

 Patterns, Protocols, Formats & Frameworks

-REST, Microservices, SQL, NoSQL, CI/CD, git, middleware, ODRL, turtle, RDF, SPARQL, WebSockets, Clean Architecture, OpenAPI, JSON-LD, JWT, TDD, SCRUM, DDD, MVC, Rails, CQRS, OOP, ISTQB, Risk-Based Testing, BDD, API, CLI, CRUD, CSS, CSV, HTML, JSON, PDF, RFC, Selenium, Tricentis Tosca
+REST, Microservices, SQL, NoSQL, CI/CD, git, middleware, ODRL, turtle, RDF, SPARQL, WebSockets, Clean Architecture, OpenAPI, JSON-LD, JWT, TDD, SCRUM, DDD, MVC, Rails, CQRS, OOP, ISTQB, Risk-Based Testing, BDD, API, CLI, CRUD, CSS, CSV, HTML, JSON, PDF, RFC, Dagster, Selenium, Tricentis Tosca

 Working experience